-- The Dean of Student Services may conclude that non-academic misconduct was unfounded. - The student may acknowledge the behavior occurred. - The Dean of Student Services may conclude there is sufficient evidence to support the claim of non-academic misconduct and render consequences.
+- The Director of Student Affairs and DEI may conclude that non-academic misconduct was unfounded. - The student may acknowledge the behavior occurred. - The Director of Student Affairs and DEI may conclude there is sufficient evidence to support the claim of non-academic misconduct and render consequences.

-If the student acknowledges the behavior, and/or non-academic misconduct is determined the Program Director, the Dean of Student Services will determine the consequences following consultation.
+If the student acknowledges the behavior, and/or non-academic misconduct is determined the Program Director, the Director of Student Affairs and DEI will determine the consequences following consultation.

-Furthermore, Dean of Student Services will:
+Furthermore, Director of Student Affairs and DEI will:

 - Assure that due process has been followed throughout all stages of the claim. - Review documentation and request additional information as needed. - Communicate with the student, as necessary.
-If student does not choose to meet with the Dean of Student Services, the process will continue with the information available. - The faculty member, staff member, student, and/or other parties may be asked to provide further information. - Consult with the Bellin College President.
+If a student does not choose to meet with the Director of Student Affairs and DEI, the process will continue with the information available. - The faculty member, staff member, student, and/or other parties may be asked to provide further information. - Consult with the Bellin College President.

-The decision of the Dean of Student Services is final.
-However, if the consequence imposed is dismissal from the College, the student has the right to appeal in writing to the Dean of Allied Health Sciences.
+The decision of the Director of Student Affairs and DEI is final.
+However, if the consequence imposed is dismissal from the College, the student has the right to appeal in writing to the Dean of Students and Allied Health Sciences.
 Appeals must be received within ten working days of termination.